DataDog/datadog-api-client-ruby/docs/v1/LogsPipelinesAPI.md

 > <LogsPipelinesOrder> get_logs_pipeline_order

-Get pipeline order

 Get the current order of your pipelines.
 This endpoint takes no JSON arguments.

 ### Examples